fleaflet/flutter_map/docs/main-concepts/layers/tile-layer.md

 :::info Backwards Compatibility
 There were two main reasons this option is provided:

-- Leaflet.js relied on this to get around browser limitations on HTTP connections ([source - second paragraph](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames#Tile_servers)), and because `flutter_map` is a close port of Leaflet.js, it retains this feature.
+- Leaflet.js relied on this to get around browser limitations on HTTP connections ([source - second paragraph](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames#Tile_servers)), and because 'flutter_map' is a close port of 'leaflet.js', it retains this feature.
 - Large servers used to rely on this technique to load-balance, and some small or private servers still do.
 :::